 • Consider the size of the workspace.
 Will the company be scaling up or down at short notice?

-• Does the workforce require lockable doors and cabinets, and is a secure entry system important?
+• Does the workforce require storage space such as lockable doors and cabinets?
+Is a secure entry system important?

 • The lounge membership gives you drop-in access to business lounges anywhere in the world

 • The Coworking and Day Office package allows you to pre-book spaces as needed.